BACON: Band-limited Coordinate Networks for Multiscale Scene Representation: Related Work

 Neural network architectures for scene representation networks can be roughly classified as feature-based, coordinate-based, or hybrid.
 Feature-based approaches represent the scene using differentiable feature primitives, such as points~\cite{fan2017point,qi2017pointnet,wang2019dynamic,yifan2021iso,Peng2021NEURIPS}, surface patches~\cite{yifan2019differentiable}, meshes~\cite{hedman2018deep,thies2019deferred,riegler2020free,zhang2020neural}, multi-plane~\cite{Zhou:2018,Mildenhall:2019,flynn2019deepview} or multi-sphere~\cite{Broxton:2020,Attal:2020:ECCV} images, or using a voxel grid of features~\cite{sitzmann2019deepvoxels,Lombardi:2019}.
 A tradeoff with feature-based representations is that they can be quickly evaluated, but typically have a large memory footprint.

-Coordinate-based representations (sometimes called implicit representations or coordinate networks), use a multilayer perceptron (MLP) to map from an input coordinate to a signal value, for example, the signed distance or occupancy of a 3D scene.
-These networks can represent complex, high-dimensional signals with a small memory footprint and represent signals continuously across the input domain.
-Ultimately, the maximum resolution of coordinate networks is tied to the capacity of the network architecture through dependencies on the number of trainable parameters and other architectural choices.
-There are varieties of coordinate networks that represent signals globally~\cite{park2019deepsdf,mescheder2019occupancy,tancik2020fourier,sitzmann2020siren} or locally~\cite{chabra2020deep,jiang2020local,chen2021learning,Reiser2021ICCV}.
-Hybrid architectures that combine feature-based and coordinate representations aim to combine the best of both worlds~\cite{liu2020neural,martel2021acorn,hedman2021snerg,peng2020convolutional}.
+Coordinate-based representations (sometimes called implicit representations or coordinate networks), use a multilayer perceptron (MLP) to map input coordinates to a signal value, for example, the signed distance or occupancy of a 3D scene.
+These networks can represent signals globally~\cite{park2019deepsdf,mescheder2019occupancy,tancik2020fourier,sitzmann2020siren} or locally~\cite{chabra2020deep,jiang2020local,chen2021learning,Reiser2021ICCV,mehta2021modulated}.
+Some global networks, such as Fourier Features~\cite{tancik2020fourier} and \textsc{SIREN}~\cite{sitzmann2020siren}, have tunable parameters that bias the network to fitting low- or high-frequency signals~\cite{yifan2021geometry}, though without explicit control over the bandwidth.

+Hybrid architectures combine feature-based and coordinate representations to achieve best of both worlds~\cite{liu2020neural,martel2021acorn,hedman2021snerg,peng2020convolutional}.
+These networks can represent complex, high-dimensional signals continuously across the input domain with a small memory footprint.
 The proposed method is also a coordinate network, but rather than using an MLP architecture, as with all coordinate networks discussed above, our method builds on recently proposed multiplicative filter networks (MFNs)~\cite{fathony2020multiplicative}.
-We develop the theory of MFNs significantly, with new tools to describe and manipulate the Fourier spectra of these networks, and a new initialization scheme that mitigates vanishing activations in deep networks.
+We develop the theory of MFNs, with new tools to describe and manipulate the Fourier spectra of these networks, and a new initialization scheme that mitigates vanishing activations in deep networks.
 These insights enable band-limited coordinate networks, which we demonstrate for multiscale signal representation.

 \paragraph{Multiscale Representations.}